MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/notification/contracts.md

 <a id="SubscriptionEvaluationResult"></a>

 ## SubscriptionEvaluationResult
-Ecapsulates the subscription evaluation results.
+Encapsulates the subscription evaluation results.
 It defines the Date Interval that was used, number of events evaluated and events and notifications results

 | Field        | Type      | Notes